Before you arrive

 - a Confirmation of Acceptance for Studies (CAS) number which will be issued when you have an unconditional offer from the University (30 points).

 - If you are already studying in the UK at a different institution, you must apply for a new visa before you can start your studies at Teesside University.
 Visas from this date are tied to a specific institution.
 If you are unsure, email email@example.com.

 - Teesside University holds a valid Tier 4 (General) student sponsor licence and is listed on the register of education providers.

 How much money will I need?

-Studying outside London and if you are not already living in the UK
+If you are studying outside London and not already living in the UK, you need:

-- For courses longer than nine months - you need money to cover course fees for the first year and £7,200 for living costs
+- money to cover course fees for the first year and £7,200 for living costs for courses that are longer than nine months

-- Courses shorter than nine months - money to cover the course fees and £800 a month for living costs (minimum £1,600), or
+- money to cover the course fees and £800 a month for living costs (minimum £1,600)- for courses less than nine months, or

 All money must have been in the nominated bank account for at least 28 days and statements must be less than one month old.